Eminem Joins 'Fortnite' And Teases New Concert Ahead Of Big Bang Event

 What time will the ‘Fortnite’ event take place?

-The Fortnite Big Bang event will go live on 2 December 2023 at 2 pm ET (3 December 2023 at 2 am BKT) and players will need to log in to the game to witness the event.
+The Fortnite Big Bang event will go live on 2 December 2023 at 2 pm ET (3 December 2023 at 3 am HKT) and players will need to log in to the game to witness the event.

 (Hero and Featured Image Credits: Courtesy Epic Games)